blowdart/AspNetAuthorizationWorkshop/README.md

 For resource links and other UI elements you probably want to not show those links to users in the UI, so as to reduce temptation.
 You still want to keep authorization checks in the Controller - never rely solely on UI element removal as a security mechanism.
-ASP.NET 5 allows DI within views, so you can use the same approach in Step 7 to hide documents in the document list the current user cannot access.
+ASP.NET Core allows DI within views, so you can use the same approach in Step 7 to hide documents in the document list the current user cannot access.

 * Open the Index view file, `Index.cshtml` in the `Documents` folder.
 * Add an @using statement for `Microsoft.AspNetCore.Authorization` and inject the `AuthorizationService` using the `@inject` command